Bespoke Solutions to Automate Your Business

 Tool: ETL pipeline

 If data intake is putting information into a system, then we’d be remiss to not discuss the reverse: taking data out of a system.
-Admittedly more of a pattern than a tool, ETL is vital to robust business process automation.
+Admittedly more of a pattern than a tool, ETL is vital to robust automation.

 I can’t think of a more self-explanatory process than “extract, transform, load”— thanks, engineers!
 But why these three steps?
 Why not “fetch, upload” or “download, manipulate”, or even “extract, transform, analyze, load”?